ayotundeakinsola/second-milestone-project/README.md

 I used JSHint to detect errors in my graph.js There were no errors found.

+I also wrote failing tests or mockups in order to test my charts.
+This can be seen from my commits of several JS and HTML files that I created.

 ### Testing user stories from the UX section